constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 # Tools of Math Construction: An Aggregate Theory of Concrete Mathematics
 # by Leon P Smith, Iterative Systems

-In celebration of Rational Approximation Day 02022-07-22, and in the name of Reason and a Re-enlightenment, I offer you this study guide.
-It is an apology for the Indiana Pi Bill, and an Apology for Science, Faith, Reason, and Humanity.
+In celebration of Rational Approximation Day 02022-07-22, and in the name of Reason and a Re-enlightenment, I offer this apology for the Indiana Pi Bill, and an Apology for Science, Faith, Reason, and Humanity.
+This study guide is a companion to [_Kevin Bacon and the Stern Brocot Tree: a Sermon on Rational Approximation_](../T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md)

 [Philosophy News Network: is Philosophy Useless?](https://existentialcomics.com/comic/365)